Madhavee Wathsala Anthony: Career

 In 1994, at the age of six, she became an A-grade child vocalist at Sri Lanka Broadcasting Corporation (SLBC) under the guidance of her mother Kumari Munasinghe.
 During this period, she participated in many children programs of SLBC such as Lama Pitiya and Handa Mama.
 In 1999, she became a child radio presenter in Savana FM (now Shree FM).
 Then she made her maiden television appearance with the television serial Esala Kaluwara directed by her father Jackson Anthony.
 At the age of twelve, Madhavee sang the song "Pipilada Sunimal" for her mother's album.

 In 1999, she appeared in an episode Jeewithayata Ida Denna in the Poya day television serial Sitha Nivana Katha directed by Ananda Abenayake.
 In 2000 she appeared in the serial Kahala Nadaya directed by Santhusa Liyanage in the child cast.
 In 2001, Madhavee became a child singer with the popular musical program Hapan Padura.
 The Musical direction for the program was done by Asela Bandara Dissanayake while her father Jackson Anthony directed and Thusitha Wimalasiri produced it.
 The show became a hallmark in Sinhala children's program history.
 In the same time, she worked as a child presenter in the children's program Swarna Kekulu until 2004.

-After completing her higher studies, she appeared as an actress and a television presenter in mainstream television.
+After completing her higher studies, she appeared as an actress and a television presenter on mainstream television.
 She made a comeback with the blockbuster film Address Na directed by her father Jackson Anthony with the supportive role 'Janaki'.
 In 2016, she acted in the serial Daskon directed by her father.
 The serial received critical acclaim and was later awarded at several television award ceremonies.
 Madhavee later won the award for the Best Upcoming Actress at Raigam Tele'es for her critically acclaimed role 'Palingu Achchi'.
 In 2016, she won the Merit award for Acting and Singing at Sumathi Awards.
 In the same year, she won a Merit award for Acting and Singing at National Tele Awards.